 - Sound and visual alarms

-- Storage of events in the non-volatile archive
+- Automatic registration of events in a non-volatile archive

-- Access to the monitor parameters via the RS-485 interface (optional Ethernet)
+- Access to the system parameters via RS-485 interface (optional Ethernet)

 - PVC-01 Control Panel – used to set up parameters of the Yantar RPM and display results

 - MKC-A03 Handheld radiation monitor – used to search for and localize, identify and measure the detected ionizing radiation source dose rate

 - Equipment of the radiation monitoring integrated system: